No more dark screen in User Account Control

 Control user account control via task scheduling

-| Transparency: | This article may contain affiliate links.
-These lead directly to the provider.
-If a purchase is made through this, we receive a commission.
-There are no additional costs for you!
-These links help us to refinance the operation of win-tipps-tweaks.de. |
+Transparency: This article may contain affiliate links.
+These will take you directly to the provider.
+If you make a purchase through one of these links, we will receive a commission at no extra cost to you.
+These links help us to refinance the operation of win-tipps-tweaks.de.

 This tip comes from www.win-tipps-tweaks.de